kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 dfs["lat"] = dfs["lat"].str.strip()
 ```

-The custom conversion function `parse_dms` is applied to all rows in the `lat` and `lng` columns of both DataFrames respectively and the results are saved in new columns, that share the same suffix `_dd`, alias for *decimal degrees* format.
+The custom conversion function `parse_dms` is applied to all rows in the `lat` and `lng` columns of both DataFrames respectively and the results are saved in new columns that share the same suffix `_dd`, alias for *decimal degrees* format.
 The reason for creating these new columns, is that we want to be able to compare the values before and after the conversion in each row of the DataFrames.

 ```python